Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 - Don't be late for workshops.
 - Don't be late for standup.
 - Don't be disruptive and noisy in the work area, this is a place for focus.
+- Submit your projects on time via the link in the repo.
+- Submit high quality work and do your best.

 ## Daily Tech Events